-The recommendations made in Annex III to the SCG report appear to offer a practical way forward towards strengthening Indonesian data collection and handling capabilities.
-The recommendations include: a comprehensive review of existing capabilities and data holdings; an interim solution towards the collection of priority data; and a longer term initiative to develop capacity towards the establishment of an integrated system of monitoring for the Indonesian Pacific Ocean fisheries.
+Given the limited information available, recommendations presented in Annex III to the SCG report appear to offer a practical way forward towards strengthening Indonesian data collection and handling capabilities.
+The recommendations suggest a phased approach commencing with a comprehensive review of existing capabilities and data holdings.
+The second phase would involve the establishment of an interim solution towards the collection of priority data, likely focusing on strengthening the existing port sampling programme.
+The final phase would constitute a long-term initiative to develop capacity towards the establishment of an integrated system of monitoring for the Indonesian Pacific Ocean fisheries.
+The ongoing Indian Ocean joint Catch Monitoring Programme offers an opportunity for lessons to be learned that could be transferred to the programme design.

-The existing Indian Ocean joint Catch Monitoring Programme offers an opportunity for lessons to be learned that can be transferred to the programme design.
-There are significant threats to the success of such a large-scale programme, not least as a result of uncertainty surrounding the extent of political will to invest in achieving Commission standards.
+There are significant threats to the success of such a large-scale programme in Indonesia, not least the extent of political will invested in achieving Commission standards.
 Current initiatives in Indonesia appear to indicate a greater emphasis on fleet enlargement and post harvest improvements over the need to develop capacity to monitor fishing activity.
-If the programme is to be successful participation will need to be sought not only from the monitoring authority, but also from the national fishing industry.
+If the programme is to be successful, participation will need to be sought not only from the monitoring authority, but also from the national fishing industry.

-Box 2 Philippines
+7.2 Philippines